Generative Art with Worley and Perlin Noise

 noise(distance, x, y);

-The main point of modification is here.
+The modification is simple:

 float nVal = minDist * dsMult * nsStep;